One-week Ayurveda Introductory Course in Nepal, Kathmandu

 - The concept of toxins & their role in disease formation in our body and it’s correlation with western medicine and treatment system.

 - You will get the chance of having the general knowledge about different herbs and their meditational use like Gooseberry, Zinger, Turmeric, Black pepper, Castor, Clove, Ashwagandha, Liquor ice etc.

 Practical Work of Ayurveda Introductory Course in Nepal

 - You can experience an Ayurvedic massage with Ayurvedic herbal oil or medicated powder.

 - Hatha and Astanga Yoga asanas.

 - Steam bath.

-- Sirodhara (dropping of medicated oil in third eye chakra) etc.
+- Shirodhara (dropping of medicated oil in third eye chakra) etc.

-This Ayurveda introductory course includes daily consultation with our Ayurveda doctor, Ayurveda therapy sessions, yoga sessions, meditation etc. Here is the sample schedule which can change according to the teacher, lesson and climate.
+Ayurveda introductory course has a daily schedule of consultation with our Ayurveda doctor, Ayurveda therapy sessions, yoga sessions, meditation etc. Here is the sample schedule of Ayurveda in Nepal which can be changed according to the teacher, lesson, and climate.